leaflabs/libmaple/docs/source/hardware/maple-mini.rst

 Low-Noise ADC Pins
 ^^^^^^^^^^^^^^^^^^

-Analog input pins D4 — D11 on the Maple Mini generally offer lower-noise ADC performance than D3.
-If you’re concerned about getting good ADC readings, we recommend using one of these pins to take your measurements.

 Maple Mini has an electrically isolated analog power plane with its own regulator, and a geometrically isolated ground plane, connected to the digital plane by an inductor.
-Pins D4 — D11 are laid out to correspond with these analog planes, and our measurements indicate that they generally have the lowest noise of all the analog lines.
+Its analog input pins, D3 — D11, are laid out to correspond with these analog planes, and our measurements indicate that they generally offer low noise ADC performance.
 However, analog performance may vary depending upon the activity of the other GPIOs.
-Consult the :ref:`Maple Mini hardware design files
-<maple-mini-hardware>` for more details.
+Consult the :ref:`Maple Mini hardware design files <maple-mini-hardware>` for more details.

 .. _maple-mini-board-values: